Testing 101 in JavaScript: Beginner Friendly

 We are going to have a function

-, and we will be having a test file, which will describe the tests, for that particularunit
+(we will be calling it a unit), and we will be having a test file, which will describe the tests, for that particularunit.Next, we will make sure, that the tests fail, and then debug/re-implement the

-once again.Finally, after debugging, we will verify that the latest implementation of the
+unitonce again.Finally, after debugging, we will verify that the latest implementation of the

-passes the tests successfully.(Optional) Repeat the same stuff, for other units(here as functions).
+unitpasses the tests successfully.(Optional) Repeat the same stuff, for other units(here as functions).

 Writing test files, and performing tests, also known as automated testing in which tests are written separately, in addition to the code.
 They run our functions in various ways and compare results with the expected.